lbartuzi/DomoticzNestPlugin/README.md

 ## ⚠️ Disclaimer

-This is an unofficial plugin and is not affiliated with, endorsed by, or connected to Google or Nest.
+This is an unofficial plugin and is not affiliated with, endorsed by, or connected to Google or Nest or Domoticz.
 Use at your own risk.
+No warranties but a lot of pleasure with a working integration.

 ## 🙏 Acknowledgments